amroabua/CSC325/Docs/Pipeline.md

 - **Secured GitHub Token**: To enable the deployment workflow to access the repository and publish changes to GitHub Pages, we securely managed the GitHub token using GitHub Secrets.
 This ensured that sensitive credentials are protected and not exposed in the workflow file.

 - **Domain Configuration**: Configuring custom domains required updating DNS records and configuring GitHub Pages settings.
 We carefully followed the documentation provided by GitHub and domain registrar to ensure proper configuration and seamless domain mapping.

-### Submission Guidelines

-We've included the links to our repository containing the deployment workflow file (`deploy.yml`) along with relevant documentation explaining our approach, including any challenges encountered during the GitHub Pages deployment setup.